iKintosh/ikintosh/README.md

 <br/>

 - 🔭 I’m currently working on predictive maintenance systems
-- 🌱 I’m currently learning how do to my work and have time for open source contributions
+- 🌱 And trying to find time for open source contributions
 - 👯 I’m looking to collaborate on developing [ETNA package](https://github.com/tinkoff-ai/etna)
 - 💬 Ask me about time series and open source development